Andre Gray: International career

-Born in England, Gray is of Jamaican descent and was eligible to represent either country internationally.
 Gray's goalscoring record for Luton in the final months of the 2011–12 season raised the attention of the England C team and he was named in the squad for an International Challenge Trophy match against Russia U23 in June 2012.
 He made his debut in a 4–0 defeat, playing the full 90 minutes.
 He was later called into the squad to face Belgium U23 in September 2012.
 He came on as a half-time substitute for Stephen Brogan and scored his first international goal with the winner in a 2–1 victory.
 The win saw England C qualify for the semi-final of the International Challenge Trophy.
 He played in the semi-final on 5 February 2013 against Turkey B, which England C lost 1–0.
 Gray captained England C in the second half of a 6–1 friendly win over Bermuda on 5 June 2013, scoring the team's sixth goal.
-He appeared again in a 2–2 friendly draw with Czech Republic U21 in November 2013, starting the match and lasting 70 minutes before being replaced by Dan Fitchett.
-Gray played in a friendly against Jordan U23 at the King Abdullah II Stadium in Amman on 4 March 2014, starting in a 1–0 victory and was replaced by Dan Fitchett at half-time.
 Gray's return to the Football League in June 2014 meant that he was no longer eligible for England C. He made six appearances and scored two goals for the team.
+He targeted a call-up to the England senior team after joining Watford in August 2017.

-In March 2021, Gray was one of six English-born players to receive their first call-up to the Jamaica national team; on 25 March 2021, he made his debut against the United States.
+In March 2021, Gray was one of six English-born players to receive their first call-up to the Jamaica national team.
+On 25 March 2021, he made his debut against the United States.
+He scored his first internationalgoal on 7 June in a 1–1 draw with Serbia in Japan.
+He was named in the squadlist for the 2021 CONCACAF Gold Cup after replacing the injured Javon East and played in the quarter-final defeat to the United States.

+Style of play

+At his peak, Gray was a centre-forward described as having "raw pace and clinical finishing".
+Burnley manager Sean Dyche noted his tactical understanding and all-round game was improving to complement his natural goalscoring ability, pace and power.